axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/settings/index.rst

       #HIDE_TASK_DOCUMENT = false
       #HIDE_CASE_DOCUMENT = false

-      # Don't input the DefaultApplicationHomePage.ivp process link if it is your default homepage.
+      # Available standard values: dashboard, process, task, case, statistics.
+      # If you want your customized SubMenuIitem to be the default homepage, fill its name which is set in the overridden LoadSubMenuItems process.
       #DEFAULT_HOMEPAGE =

       # Others
       #SHOW_ENVIRONMENT_INFO = false